jakeweatherhead/jakeweatherhead/README.md

 <div style="height: 15px;"></div>

-So, as fun exercise towards the end of my degree, I investigated potential remedies, learned about CUDA kernel fusion, and wrote a PyTorch C++ extension.
+So, as a fun exercise at the end of my degree, I investigated potential remedies, learned about CUDA kernel fusion, and wrote a PyTorch C++ extension.

 <div style="height: 15px;"></div>

 Performance did improve, but not for the reasons I expected.
-My kernel would never challenge Nvidia's CUTLASS, but determinstic dispatch via C++ did eliminate significant tail latencies in the convolutional weight gradient calculation.
+My kernel would never challenge NVIDIA's CUTLASS, but determinstic dispatch via C++ did eliminate significant tail latencies in the convolutional weight gradient calculation.